wsafight/diff-helper/README.EN.md

     cc: "bb",
   }],
   options: {
-    // Get the modified parameters
+    // To get the modified parameters, the default function is similar to the following code
     getChangedItem: ({
       newLine,
       oldLine,